The Partenariat pour les milieux naturels project

-- A component focused on the development of scientific knowledge and on raising awareness of the importance of conserving natural environments of interest in Quebec.
+- A knowledge component, focused on developing conservation knowledge and raising awareness of the importance of conserving natural environments of interest;

-- A component to help establish private nature reserves, aimed at providing financial support to owners of natural environments who wish to have their property recognized as a nature reserve under the Quebec Natural Heritage Conservation Act.
+- A nature reserve component, which provides financial support to landowners wishing to have a nature reserve recognized under the Natural Heritage Conservation Act;

 As a result, NCC is appealing to the generosity of philanthropists — individuals, foundations, corporations and others — to double the Government of Quebec's contribution.
 Private sector participation is essential to the protection of more extensive, ecologically rich spaces.